 BMP Inspections of Sites and Facilities

-Establishing and enforcing ordinances for commercial, industrial and multi-family facilities BMPs are necessary to insure BMPs are being implemented as required to reduce pollutants.
+Establishing and enforcing ordinances for commercial, industrial and multi-family facilities BMPs are necessary to ensure BMPs are being implemented as required to reduce pollutants.
 These inspections (and enforcement activities) can include grease removal equipment for restaurants, monitoring trash enclosures, private structural BMP installation and maintenance inspections, cleaning private catch basins and drain inlets, and illicit discharge detection and elimination.

 Improved Street Cleaning